 University of Pennsylvania Wharton School of Business | Philadelphia, Pennsylvania

-Steinberg Hall was the last commission of the famed McKim, Mead and White and our approach sought to complement its severe stripped-down classicism.
-The project also included a new three-story addition that provided offices, conference spaces, a reconfigured reprographics center, a new office suite, public restrooms, a vending area, and two new accessible entries.
-The important landscape of Hamilton Walk, designed by Andropogon in the 1960’s, was also a key factor in our work.
+The scope also included a new, three-story addition that provides offices, conference spaces, a reconfigured reprographics center, a new office suite, public restrooms, a vending area, and two new accessible entries.
+The important landscape of Woodland Walk, designed in the 1960’s by Andropogon, remains a key feature.

 Landscape completed in association with Lager Raabe Skafte Landscape Architects, Inc.